iraikov/chicken-tabular/README.md

 ### Readers

-<procedure>reader:: INPUT [DELIMITER: #\,] [EOL: "\n"] [COMMENT-CHAR: #f]
-[NA: #f] [COLUMN-NAMES: #f] [COLUMN-WIDTHS: #f] [RETURN-NAMES: #f] -> READER STREAM</procedure>
+`reader:: INPUT [DELIMITER: #\,] [EOL: "\n"] [COMMENT-CHAR: #f] [NA: #f] [COLUMN-NAMES: #f] [COLUMN-WIDTHS: #f] [RETURN-NAMES: #f] -> READER STREAM`

 Constructs a reader procedure for the given input format specification and returns two values: the reader procedure and the input stream.
-The reader procedure is of the form `LAMBDA STRM -> RECORD STRM.
+The reader procedure is of the form `LAMBDA STRM -> RECORD STRM`.
 It reads one record from the given input stream and by default returns the record as a list of values and the remainder of the input stream.
 If optional argument `RETURN-NAMES` is true, the record will be returned as an alist where the keys are column names (if `COLUMN-NAMES` is provided) or indices, and the values are the column values.

 - Argument `INPUT` is a string or a port.
 - Argument `DELIMITER` specifies the delimiter character (default is `#\,`).
 If its value is #f, then `COLUMNN-WIDTHS` must be specified.